-The B-Class will cost £150 per year in road tax, unless you get carried away with the options list and take the price of your car through the £40,000 barrier.
-If this happens, your car will face a £325 annual road tax surcharge, taking the total to £475 per year the first five times your road tax is due.
-It will, however, revert to £150 per year from the sixth time it's taxed.
-The plug-in hybrid costs £10 less a year to tax.
+The B-Class will cost the standard rate per year in VED (road tax), unless you get carried away with the options list and take the price of your car through the £40,000 barrier.
+If this happens, your car will face an annual road tax surcharge, making the total rather expensive the first five times your road tax is due.
+It will, however, revert to standard rate from the sixth time it's taxed.
+The plug-in hybrid incurs the discounted rate from year two onwards.

 The Mercedes B-Class starts in insurance group 19 for the B180 d, while the B 220 d sits in a rather high group - 30 out of 50.
 The petrol B180 Sport starts in group 22, while the B 200 is in 25.

 Every Mercedes car requires a service annually or every 15,500 miles – whichever occurs first.
 You can take out a service plan to cover two, three of four services, paid either in a single lump sum or on a monthly basis.
 This makes it easier to budget for routine maintenance, as a workshop visit can vary in cost depending on whether an interim 'A' or major 'B' service is due, and whether mileage-dependent items like fuel and air filter replacement are necessary.